plus3it/terraform-aws-tardigrade-acm/README.md

 ## Testing

-At the moment, testing is manual:
+At the moment, testing is manual and requires access to the Plus3IT account 303523384066 where the zone tardigrade.cloudarmor.io exists:

 ```
-# Replace "xxx" with an actual AWS profile, then execute the integration tests.
+# Replace "xxx" with the AWS profile, then execute the integration tests.
 AWS_PROFILE=xxx make terraform/pytest PYTEST_ARGS="-v --nomock"
 ```